 Personal data means any infomation relating to an identified or identifiable natural person (you, the 'data subject') by us (the 'data controller') or any other third party.
 An identifiable natural person, as defined by the EU General Data Protection Regulation (GDPR) is "one who can be identified, directly or indirectly, such as by a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person".

-The only cookies used on this website are those by the Third Party data processors, Google Analytics and StatCounter, as outlined below under Site Visitation Tracking.
+The only non-necessary cookies used on this website are those by the Third Party data processors, Google Analytics and StatCounter, as outlined below under Site Visitation Tracking.
 By using the Website with cookies enabled, you agree that we can place these types of cookies on your device.
-If you do not want these cookies to be placed on your device, then you can disable cookies on your internet browser or, for StatCounter, set up a blocking cookie as described below.
+We also give you the option to change your mind.
+If you at one point gave consent to non-necessary cookies on our website, you can always change your mind.
+Just look for the shield on our website.
+If you press the shield, your cookie settings will appear, allowing you to always change your settings and reject cookies.

 This website collects and uses personal information for the following reasons: